nukemberg/packer-post-processor-docker-dockerfile/README.md

   "post-processors": [
     {
       "type": "docker-dockerfile",
-        "instructions": [
-        "ENV SOMEENVVAR value",
-        "USER userid"
-      ]
+      "env": { "envname": "envvalue" },
+      "user": "userid",
+      "volume": ["/data"],
+      "entrypoint": ["/bin/bash", "-v"],
+      "expose": [8080, 8081]
     }
   ]
 }
 ```

-Instruction text can include user variables and other packer functions as documented on the packer manual.
+Values can include user variables and other packer functions as documented on the packer manual.

+`cmd` and `entrypoint` can have either array or string values, this mirrors Dockerfile format and functionality; See the docker build reference for details.

 Please note that if you are using the `docker-tag` post processor to tag the resulting artifact of this post processor then you must put both post processor on the same chain: